top of page

 Charlie was a thoughtful, affable man who could easily make anyone smile.
 He touched and inspired many people throughout his 97 years.
 At Hardy he was known for such things as challenging students to beat him climbing the ropes in the gym using only his arms; participating in the annual snowball fight, principal against students; the annual trip to a Red Sox day game.
 He prided himself in knowing the names of all of his students.
 One of his major accomplishments included the conversion of two classrooms into a new library.

 He enjoyed receiving letters from former students and seeing former students when he was out shopping or at a local event.
+When possible this scholarship will be awarded to a student who attended the Hardy School.

 CAMBRIDGE TRUST CHARITABLE SCHOLARSHIP